-Sedation Dentistry – West Seneca, NY
+Sedation Dentist – West Seneca, NY

-A Calm, Positive Visit Awaits
+A Calm, Positive Dental Visit Awaits

 Does the sound of dental tools make you nervous?
 Do you feel anxious when you think about visiting the dentist?
 You are definitely not alone.
 It is estimated that between 9 and 20 percent of Americans do not go to the dentist regularly because of fear, but doing so puts your smile at a higher risk of infection and decay.
-At Applegate Dental, we provide sedation dentistry in West Seneca, NY to make your dental experience more positive and help you get the dental care you need to stay healthy.
+At Applegate Dental PLLC, we provide sedation dentistry in West Seneca, NY to make your dental experience more positive and help you get the dental care you need to stay healthy.

-Why Choose Applegate Dental for Sedation Dentistry?
+Why Choose Applegate Dental PLLC for Sedation Dentistry?

-• Various Options for Nervous Patients
+- Various Options for Nervous Patients

-• Experienced and Empathetic Team
+- Experienced and Empathetic Team

-• Inviting and Comfortable Dental Office
+- Inviting and Comfortable Dental Office

 Oral Conscious Dental Sedation